qrvey/partner-portal/docs/embedding/widgets/analytics/tabular-view.md

 * ### ON\_CLICK\_COLUMN\_OPTION

-This event is emitted when the user clicks in options button of each column
+This event is emitted when the user clicks the options button of a column.

 * ### ON\_APPLY\_DATAGRID\_ACTIONS

-This event is emitted when the datagrid has updated preferences
+This event is emitted when the datagrid preferences are updated.